pepstock-org/Charba/readme.md

  * add compile dependency with last version [2.0.0](https://github.com/google/jsinterop-annotations/releases/tag/2.0.0) of [JSINTEROP](https://github.com/google/jsinterop-annotations) annotations.
  * add 2 `load` methods to `Merger` in order to load default and whole options chart instance, removing the previous `get`.
  	* reduce the accessibility to methods by an `OptionsEnvelop` object
  * add `getAllIds`	method to plugin options and configuration classes in order to get the list of configiured plugin ids.
+ * add checking to `setOptions`, `getOptions` and `getOptionsAsList` methods to options, configuration and datasets in order to assure that the plugin id passed as argument is the same of plugin options.

 License
 -------